-This searchable bee law website is intended to be used as a tool for the public to use in its research of Iowa cities and the respective city codes regarding the keeping of honey bees.
+This searchable bee law website is intended to be used as an informational tool for the public to use in its research of Iowa cities and the respective city codes regarding the keeping of honey bees.
 It is believed to be the only searchable bee law website in the nation.
-No updates or new cities will be added as of Sept.
+No routine updates or new cities will be added as of Sept.
 2016.
+Occasional updates are noted with the date at the bottom of each city webpage.

 In 2015, research for twenty cities were funded by the Iowa Honey Producers Association.
 Research for an additional seventy-seven cities and this searchable bee law website were funded by the Iowa Department of Agriculture and Land Stewardship (IDALS) through the Iowa Specialty Crop Block Grant Program (details below).